Computer input devices

 Ergonomic computer equipment: your health is in your hands

-But watch out!
-Incorrect use and unsuitable or unergonomic devices are increasingly leading to health problems, because both can put particular strain on our cervical spine, our muscles and also our joints (mainly in the shoulder and hand).
+Using this equipment incorrectly, or using equipment that is unsuitable or not ergonomically sound, is increasingly leading to health problems.
+Both can put particular strain on our cervical spine, our muscles and also our joints (mainly in the shoulders and hands).

-This makes us ill in the long run and inevitably limits the workload as well as the quality of work.
-Sick days are the consequence and the personal quality of life suffers at the latest when the problems become chronic.
+This makes you ill in the long term and inevitably reduces your workload and the quality of your work.
+As a result, they take sick days, and their personal quality of life suffers when the problems become chronic, if not before.

 Back-friendly design of the workplace